 Employees in the home care industry deserve higher wages than the industry standard.

 In an op-ed published in the Home Care Technology Report, I argue that agencies should consider the sound business case for increasing the wages of caregivers.
+Caregiver pay should be paid more than the median $9.28/hr.

-First, increased wages help attract new workers to the field.
+1. Increased wages help attract new workers to the field.
 Caregivers earn a notoriously low median hourly wage, and increased pay will entice high-quality workers who may have previously looked elsewhere for work.

 Read more of this perspective in the Home Care Technology Report.